FlyinFeather/blog/_drafts/Using R and GitHub_ reproducibility in research.md

+---
+title: Using R and GitHub: reproducibility in research
+---
-Using R and GitHub: reproducibility in research
+# Using R and GitHub: reproducibility in research

 [UoC.Git.2018-11-27](https://afilazzola.github.io/UoC.GithubWorkshop.2018/index.html)